This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Read More: Shh…Don’t Share My Secret

 This next one is going to throw you for a loop because I haven’t talked about it in a very long time.
-But Memphis, Tennessee is way cooler than most people realize and (like me) tends to end up forgotten.
+But Memphis, Tennessee is way cooler than most people realize and tends to end up forgotten.
 Really, what do you think of when you think of Memphis?
 Probably just Graceland and barbecue, but that’s just the start!

 The National Civil Rights Museum is world-class and it’s hard not to end up emotionally invested.
 Slave Haven Underground Railroad Museum has an unusual presentation compared to museums, and that’s exactly why it’s so insightful.

-And oh…I know Gus’s fried chicken has franchised to other cities since I went to Memphis years ago, but my mouth still waters thinking about the spicy fried chicken and chess pie.
+And oh…I know Gus’s Fried Chicken has franchised to other cities since I went to Memphis years ago, but my mouth still waters thinking about the spicy fried chicken and chess pie.